Cottage Cheese Cheesecake

 Instructions

-- Preheat the oven to 325°F. Prepare a 9-inch spring form pan by wrapping the outside with heavy-duty aluminum foil.
+- Preheat the oven to 325°F. Prepare a 9-inch springform pan by wrapping the outside with heavy-duty aluminum foil.

 - Place the oats, sugar, and salt in the bowl of a food processor and process until fine but slightly textured.
-Add butter and pulse until the mixture is crumbly.
+Add the butter and pulse until the mixture is crumbly.
 Add the crust mixture to the springform pan and use a cup or flat-bottomed glass to press the crust into an even layer and about 1 inch up the sides.

-- Add eggs one at a time, processing briefly after each addition until just combined, scraping down the sides of the bowl as you go.
+- Add the eggs one at a time, processing briefly after each addition until just combined, scraping down the sides of the bowl as you go.
 Remove the blade and use a rubber spatula to stir the mixture to remove any air bubbles.

 - Gently run a knife around the edges of the pan and carefully release the ring of your springform pan.
 Run the knife between the crust and bottom pan and use a spatula to carefully lift the cheesecake to a serving plate.